-Two CCHP (Combined Cooling Heating Power) plant layouts are proposed to supply the electricity, heat and cooling energy demands of textile industries.
-In the first proposed scenario, natural gas fueled internal combustion engines are integrated with a Heat Recovery Steam Generator (HRSG) and a hot water absorption chiller system to produce electricity, saturated steam and chilled water for air conditioning purposes.
-The second concept, a linear Fresnel solar field is integrated with the same CCHP to provide fuel economy the during sunny hours.
-The proposed plants were compared to a base case scenario in which electricity is imported from the grid, saturated steam is provided by a Natural Gas Steam Generator (NGSG) and chilled water is provided by electric chillers.
-Simulations were performed considering mass and energy conservation equations, information provided by equipment manufacturers and Typical Meteorological Year (TMY) data for three different locations.
-The plant economic performance was evaluated by calculating the Net Present Value (NPV), the Internal Rate of Return (IRR) and the Discounted Payback Period (DPP).
-As an important result, a great potential for reducing fuel consumption and CO2 emissions was identified.
-However, the high investment associated to Fresnel collectors coupled with low natural gas prices showed the hybrid concept as economically unfeasible.
-Nevertheless, it is expected that hybrid systems will have an important role in the near future once Fresnel technology costs are continuously declining and solar energy appears as a promising alternative for contributing substantially in the global energy transition to a low-carbon future.
+Two combined cooling heating power (CCHP) plant layouts are proposed to supply the electricity, heat, and cooling energy demands of textile industries.
+In the first scenario, natural gas fueled internal combustion engines are integrated with a heat recovery steam generator (HRSG) and a hot water absorption chiller to produce electricity, saturated steam, and chilled water for air conditioning purposes.
+In the second concept, a linear Fresnel solar field is integrated with the same CCHP to provide fuel economy during the sunny hours.
+The proposed plants were compared with a base case scenario in which electricity is imported from the grid, saturated steam is provided by a natural gas steam generator (NGSG), and chilled water is provided by electric chillers.
+Simulations were performed considering mass and energy conservation equations, information provided by equipment manufacturers and typical meteorological year (TMY) data sets for three different locations.
+The economic performance of plants was evaluated by calculating the net present value (NPV), the internal rate of return (IRR), and the discounted payback period (DPP) of investments.
+As an important result, a great potential for reducing the fuel consumption and CO2 emissions of hybrid concept was identified.
+However, the high investment of Fresnel collectors coupled with low natural gas prices showed the proposed hybrid concept as economically unfeasible.
+Nevertheless, it is expected that hybrid systems will have an important role once Fresnel technology costs are continuously declining and solar energy appears as a promising alternative for the sustainable transition to a low carbon future.